T

 +

-While most establishments in Sedona accept credit cards, it's advisable to carry some cash for smaller purchases, tips, or unexpected situations.
-Bringing around $50-$100 in cash per day should suffice for incidentals, parking meters, or local artisan markets.
-ATMs are readily available throughout Sedona if you need to withdraw more funds.
+While most establishments in Sedona accept credit cards, it's advisable to carry some cash for smaller purchases or unexpected situations.
+Consider bringing around $50-$100 per person for things like parking fees at trailheads, local artisan markets, or small cafes.
+Some remote trailheads might only accept cash for parking.
+ATMs are available throughout Sedona.

 Is English widely spoken in Sedona?